dialogic-godot/documentation/README.md

 - Access most functionality from code e.g. `Dialogic.Portraits.change_portrait(Emilio, "happy")`, `Dialogic.Backgrounds.update_background("res://icon.png")`

+## Getting started

+You should follow [this introduction](./Documentation/Getting_Started.md) if you want to get started with dialogic.

 ## Can I upgrade my current game made using Dialogic 1?

 There are several things to overcome when upgrading from Dialogic 1.
 First of all, Dialogic 1 is exclusively for Godot 3, while Dialogic 2 is made for Godot 4.
 That means that you first need to make sure that your project works in Godot 4 by making the necessary adjustments required.